How Inflation Affects Your Savings Account

 The good news is that interest rates tend to rise during periods of inflation.
-Your bank might not pay much interest today, but you can expect your annual percentage yield (APY) on savings accounts and CDs to get more attractive.
+Your bank might not pay much interest today, but you can expect your APY on savings accounts and CDs to get more attractive if inflation increases.

 Savings account and money market account rates should move up fairly quickly as rates rise.
-Short-term CDs (6-12 months, for example) might also adjust.
+Short-term CDs (with terms of six or 12 months, for example) might also adjust.
 However, long-term CD rates probably won’t budge until it’s clear that inflation has arrived and that rates will remain high for a while.

-The question is whether or not those rate increases are enough to keep pace with inflation.
-In an ideal world, you’d at least break even, and your savings would grow as quickly as prices increase.
-In reality, rates lag behind inflation, and income tax on the interest you earn means you’re probably losing purchasing power at the bank.
+The question is whether or not those rate increases will be enough to keep pace with inflation.
+In an ideal world, you’d at least break even; even better if your savings grow more quickly than prices increase.
+But in reality, rates lag behind inflation, and income tax on the interest you'd earn means you’ll probably lose purchasing power.

 If you’re concerned about inflation, you might get some consolation from knowing that long-term loans could actually get more affordable.
 If a loan payment of a few hundred dollars feels like a lot of money today, it won’t feel like quite as much in 20 years.

-- Variable rate loans: If the interest rate on your loan changes over time, there’s a chance that your rate will increase during periods of inflation.
-Variable rate loans have interest rates that are based on other rates (LIBOR, for example).
-A higher rate could result in a higher required monthly payment, so be prepared for a payment shock if inflation picks up.
+- Variable-rate loans: If the interest rate on your loan changes over time, there’s a chance that your rate will increase during periods of inflation.
+Variable-rate loans have interest rates that are based on other rates, or benchmarks.
+A higher rate could result in a higher required monthly payment, so be prepared for a payment shock with these loans if inflation picks up.

-- Locking in rates: If you’re planning to borrow soon, but you don’t have firm plans, be aware that rates may be higher when you eventually apply for a loan or lock in a rate.
-If that happens, you’ll need to pay more each month.
+- Locking in rates: If you’re planning to borrow soon, but you don’t have firm plans, be aware that interest rates may be higher when you eventually apply for a loan or lock in a rate.
+If that happens, your payments will be more each month.
 Leave some wiggle room in your budget if you’re shopping for a high-value item that you’ll buy on credit.
 To understand how the interest rate affects your monthly payment and interest costs, run some loan calculations with different rates.